Starting a blog is easy. Making money with that blog is slightly more difficult.

-7. Membership Site and SaaS
+7. Membership Sites and SaaS

-If you are looking to create a membership site, check out my article on how to set up a membership site on WordPress.
+For more information on this, check out my article on how to set up a membership site on WordPress.

 8. Physical Products

-For someone just getting started, I think your best options are: consulting, affiliate marketing, and digital products.
-As you build out an audience I would then think about creating a membership site or SaaS product.
+For someone just getting started, I think your best options are consulting, affiliate marketing, and digital products.
+As you build out an audience, I would then think about creating a membership site or SaaS product.

 Again, your niche might be unique, but for most niches, these are the best options available.